-Wind farms and associated infrastructure such as transmission lines and access roads can cause damage to cultural, religious, historical, and archaeological sites (both tangible and intangible heritage) -mainly during construction.
+Wind farms and associated infrastructure such as transmission lines and access roads can cause damage to cultural, religious, historical and archaeological sites (both tangible and intangible heritage) - mainly during construction.
 However, there are substantial opportunities to design and microsite the turbines to avoid adverse impacts on cultural heritage.
-The process of seeking free, prior, and informed consent and Broad Community Support (for ADB SPS) can help to identify such sites and avoid adverse impacts on them.
+The process of seeking free, prior and informed consent and Broad Community Support can help to identify such sites and avoid adverse impacts on them.
+Cultural heritage features can also be designated as "no-go" areas during construction for added protection.